-Installation and servicing instructions for stainless steel integrated heat pump (iHP) cylinders.
+Installation and servicing instructions for stainless steel integrated heat pump (iHP X) cylinders.

 Contents